emma-oc/ds-class-intro/README.md

 Resources:

-- Tutorial for `class` dev and oop: https://realpython.com/python-data-classes/
+- Tutorial for `class` dev and intro to OOP: https://realpython.com/python-data-classes/
 - Intro to testing with different types of tests and tools: https://docs.python-guide.org/writing/tests/

 ##### Note: